dhis2/dhis2-docs/src/user/configure-the-gis-app.md

 \- Wrongly formatted input GeoJSON, use [GeoJSONLint](https://geojsonlint.com/) to test the content.

-## Importing coordinates in GML format { #gis_creating_setup }

-Step 1 - Simplify/generalize your geographical data

-The boundaries in geographical data files are usually very accurate, too much so for the needs of a web-based GIS.
-This usually does not affect the performance when using GIS files on a local system, but it is usually necessary to optimize the geographical data for the web-based GIS system of DHIS2.
-All geographical data needs to be downloaded from the server and rendered in a browser, so if the data is overly complex, the performance of the DHIS2 Maps will be negatively impacted.
-This optimization process can be described as follows:

-For polygons, we can make the boundary lines less detailed by removing some of the line points.
-This generalization will lead to degradation of the polygon.
-However, after a bit of experimentation, an optimal level of generalization can be found, where the accuracy of the polygon is visually acceptable, and the performance is optimal.
-Make a backup of your shapefiles before you start.
-One possible method is the use of [MapShaper](http://www.mapshaper.org/) which is an online tool which can be used to generalize geographical data.
-To use MapShaper, simply upload your files to the site.
-Then, click on Simplify in the top menu and select a simplification method.
-A slider will show at the top of the screen that starts at 100%.
-It is usually acceptable to drag it up to about 30%.
-When you are happy with the result, click "Export" in the top right corner.
-Select GeoJSON file format and click the Export button to download the file to your computer.

-Step 2 - Convert to GML
+Step 4 - Convert to GML format

-The recommended tool for geographical format conversions is called "ogr2ogr".
-This should be available for most Linux distributions `sudo apt-get install gdal-bin`.
-For Windows, go to <http://fwtools.maptools.org/> and download
-"FWTools", install it and open up the FWTools command shell.
-During the format conversion we also want to ensure that the output has the correct coordinate projection (called EPSG:4326 with geographic longitude and latitude).
-For a more detailed reference of geographic coordinates, please refer to this [site](http://www.epsg-registry.org/).
-If you have already reprojected the geographic data to the geographic latitude/longitude (EPSG:4326) system, there is no need to explicitly define the output coordinate system, assuming that `ogr2ogr` can determine the input spatial reference system.
-Note that most shapefiles are using the EPSG:4326 system.
-You can determine the spatial reference system by executing the following command.

-    ogrinfo -al -so filename.json

-Assuming that the projection is reported to be EPSG:27700 by `ogrinfo`, we can transform it to EPSG:4326 by executing the following command.

-    ogr2ogr -s_srs EPSG:27700 -t_srs EPSG:4326 -f GML filename.gml filename.json

-If the geographic data is already in EPSG:4326, you can simply transform the shapefile to GML by executing the following command.

-    ogr2ogr -f GML filename.gml filename.json

-You will find the created GML file in the same folder as the shapefile.

-Step 3 - Prepare the GML file

-Unfortunately, the GML file is not ready for importation yet.
+Go to https://mygeodata.cloud/converter/ and import the GeoJson file.

+Select GML as output data and click on “Convert now”.

+If you haven't added a UID identifier in the GeoJSON file, you can still do it in the GML file.
 Open it in a robust text editor like Geany (Linux) or Notepad++ (Windows).
 GML is an XML based format which means that you will recognize the regular XML tag hierarchy.
 In the GML file an organisation unit is represented as a
 \<gml:featureMember\>.
 Inside the feature members we usually find a lot of attributes, but we are just going to import their coordinates.